* This is the Professional Version. *

 Normal Values for Range of Motion of Joints*

-Many exercises aim to improve muscle strength (for grading muscle strength, Grades of Muscle Strength).
+Many exercises aim to improve muscle strength (for grading muscle strength, see Table: Grades of Muscle Strength).
 Muscle strength may be increased with progressive resistive exercise.
 When a muscle is very weak, gravity alone is sufficient resistance.
 When muscle strength becomes fair, additional manual or mechanical resistance (eg, weights, spring tension) is added.

 General conditioning exercises combine various exercises to treat the effects of debilitation, prolonged bed rest, or immobilization.
 The goals are to reestablish hemodynamic balance, increase cardiorespiratory capacity and endurance, and maintain range of motion and muscle strength.